 \section{Introduction}

-This paper is the first in a series aimed at constructing a number of interesting families of extended topological quantum field theories (TQFTs) of arbitrary dimension.
-In this paper, our main goal is to construct a fundamental family of higher categories, namely the symmetric monoidal $(\infty,n)$-categories $\Span_{n}(\mathcal{C})$ of iterated spans in an \icat{} $\mathcal{C}$ with finite limits, and to classify the fully dualizable objects in these $(\infty,n)$-categories.
-Via the Cobordism Hypothesis, these objects correspond to the framed extended TQFTs valued in the $(\infty,n)$-categories $\Span_{n}(\mathcal{C})$, which can be interpreted as a simple model for ``classical'' topological field theories.
+In this paper our main goal is to construct a fundamental family of higher categories, namely the symmetric monoidal $(\infty,n)$-categories $\Span_{n}(\mathcal{C})$ of iterated spans in an $(\infty,1)$-category (or \icat{}) $\mathcal{C}$ with finite limits, and to classify the fully dualizable objects in these $(\infty,n)$-categories.
+Via the Cobordism Hypothesis, these objects correspond to the framed extended topological quantum field theories (TQFTs) valued in the $(\infty,n)$-categories $\Span_{n}(\mathcal{C})$, which can be interpreted as a simple model for classical topological field theories.

-We also construct variants of these $(\infty,n)$-categories where the spans are equipped with extra structure in the form of ``local systems'', and classify their fully dualizable objects.
-The corresponding TQFTs are those proposed as ``classical'' field theories in the quantization programme outlined by Freed, Hopkins, Lurie, and Teleman~\cite{FreedHopkinsLurieTeleman}.
+We also construct variants of these $(\infty,n)$-categories where the spans are equipped with extra structure in the form of local systems, and classify their fully dualizable objects.
+The corresponding TQFTs are those proposed as classical field theories in the quantization programme outlined by Freed, Hopkins, Lurie, and Teleman~\cite{FreedHopkinsLurieTeleman}.

-Finally, we apply our machinery in the context of Pantev, To\"{e}n, Vaquié, and Vezzosi's theory of shifted symplectic structures for derived algebraic stacks \cite{PTVVShiftedSympl} to construct \icats{} of $n$-shifted symplectic derived stacks with the morphisms given by Lagrangian correspondences; we also show that here all objects are dualizable (and thus determine framed 1-dimensional TQFTs).
+Finally, we apply our machinery in the context of shifted symplectic structures on derived algebraic stacks, as developed by Pantev, To\"{e}n, Vaquié, and Vezzosi~\cite{PTVVShiftedSympl}, to construct $(\infty,1)$-categories of $n$-shifted symplectic derived stacks with the morphisms given by Lagrangian correspondences; we also show that here all objects are dualizable (and thus determine framed 1-dimensional TQFTs).

-Before we describe our results in more detail and discuss how they relate to extended TQFTs, we will first look at the analogous ``classical'' field theories in the simpler setting of non-extended TQFTs.
+Before we describe our results in more detail and discuss how they relate to extended TQFTs, we will first look at the analogous classical field theories in the simpler setting of non-extended TQFTs.